Variable electro-optic shearing interferometry for ultrafast single-photon-level pulse characterization: Appendix A

 We have used Eq.~(\ref{definitionproba}), and we recognized the short-time Fourier transform ${\cal{S}}_{{\cal{E}}(t)}(\tau,\mu)$ defined by Eq.~(\ref{spectrotime}) of the field ${\cal{E}}$ and the window function corresponds to the conjugated field ${\cal{E^{*}}}$.
-The phase fluctuations are considered constant over the integration range $T$.
+The phase fluctuations are considered constant over the time where the two fields $E(t)$ and $E^{*}(t-\tau)$ are overlapping.
 Thus, we obtain for the second term of the numerator:

 Using again the property Eq.~(\ref{definitionproba}), and the fact that $\int d\varphi P(\varphi) \text{cos}^{2}(\varphi)=\int d\varphi P(\varphi) \text{sin}^{2}(\varphi)$, the $g^{(2)}$ function yields,